mini-roostico/subjekt-doc/Writerside/topics/Implementation-details.md

 To enhance API usability and maintainability, route documentation has been provided using Swagger, enabling interactive exploration and testing of endpoints.

+A simple role-based access control (RBAC) has been implemented to differentiate between administrative and regular user privileges.
+Access control rules ensure that only authorized users can perform specific actions, enhancing security and maintaining data integrity.

 Jest was used as the testing framework.

 ## Frontend application